 The department hosts world-renowned visiting artists throughout the year, offering students free admission to a full season of concerts and the opportunity to participate in guest master classes with performers, composers, and scholars.

 - Students will acquire strong foundations in Performance, Composition, Musicology, and Music Theory.

 - The curriculum exposes students to innovative approaches in creating music, music analysis, and understanding the historical and cultural importance of music.

-- Students will be able to pursue careers in performance and teaching and be well positioned to pursue advanced degrees in composition, musicology, and music theory.
+- Students will be able to pursue careers in performance and teaching and be well positioned to pursue advanced degrees in performance, composition, musicology, and music theory.

 - Given our strengths in contemporary music, students will have many opportunities to start their careers in music’s leading edge as performers, composers, and scholars.

 In the Music Department, students will experience a low teacher to student ratio within a dynamic and personal learning environment.
 Students will work with faculty who are active and renowned performers and scholars.
 Apart from individual lessons, the Music Department offers small music history and music theory classes so that students are given every opportunity to thrive in an academic setting.
 Students will find themselves apart of a close-knit community, forming lasting professional connections and friendships among their peers.
 Music majors and minors are well supported through advising and faculty mentoring.
 Students will have opportunities to pursue internships that will connect them to Buffalo’s active cultural and musical environment.